Donald Trump Calls For ‘Flying Water Tankers’ To Put Out Notre Dame Cathedral Fire In Paris

 As Crooked Media editor Brian Beutler noted on his own Twitter account, dropping “hundreds of tons of water” on the building would make the destruction of the priceless artifacts inside Notre Dame even more certain than the fire alone.

-News of the raging fire at the landmark Cathedral broke on social media early Monday afternoon United States Eastern Time (the time in Paris, Central European Daylight time, is six hour laters).
+News of the raging fire at the landmark cathedral broke on social media early Monday afternoon United States Eastern Time (the time in Paris, Central European Daylight Time is six hours later).
 According to the French newspaper Le Figaro, the fire broke out at 6:50 p.m. local time in Paris.

 According to Reuters Paris Bureau Chief Luke Baker on Twitter, French media reported that the fire started by accident “and is related to ongoing work.”